-The Sheriff's office can tell you how soon the garnishment should begin after it is served, and how much of the judgment debtor's wages per pay period may be garnished.
+The Sheriff's office can tell you how soon the garnishment should begin after it is served, and how much of the judgment debtor's wages may be garnished per pay period.
 Back to Top

-- File both a Writ of Execution (EJ-130) and a Memorandum of Costs (MC-010) and pay the filing fee to the clerk.
+- File both a Writ of Execution (EJ-130) and a Memorandum of Costs After Judgment (MC-012) and pay the filing fee to the clerk.